carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 ## Open Source Basics, MWE

 Open source guidelines are generally written to be ready to scale.
-Here we propose the basics to get your project live and usable vs things that will help if it grows and builds a community, but n
+Here we propose the basics to get your project live and usable vs. things that will help if it grows and builds a community, but n

 ### README